NomisIV/website/src/blog/2021-09-18-my-battlestation-part-2.md

 but since that's kinda dead by now, that wasn't really something I wanted anyway.

-## Chassi
+## Case

 [Corsiar Carbide 275R Black](https://www.corsair.com/us/en/Categories/Products/Cases/Carbide-Series-275R-Tempered-Glass-Mid-Tower-Gaming-Case/p/CC-9011132-WW)

-I wanted a glass side panel on the chassi, so I could see all the expensive components I'd just purchased, and this was basically the cheapest one.
+I wanted a glass side panel on the case, so I could see all the expensive components I'd just purchased, and this was basically the cheapest one.
 In the end I'm really satisfied with it.